Absentee Voting By Mail

 - When the time for mailing ballots begins, ballots are usually mailed out within two days of requests being received.

 One week (7 days) prior to each election.

 PLEASE NOTE: 5PM IS THE LATEST THAT REQUESTS CAN BE ACCEPTED.
 Postmarks do not qualify.

-Completed ballots must be returned to the Board of Elections office signed, sealed and witnessed.
+Completed ballots must be returned to the Board of Elections office signed, sealed and witnessed or notarized.
 An extension is given for ballots postmarked by Election Day and received in the Elections office by the Friday following the Election.